graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

   return {
     typeDefs: gql`
       extend type Query {
+        # Individual record
         randomUser: User

+        # Connection record
+        randomUsersConnection: UsersConnection

+        # List record
+        randomUsersList: [User!]
       }
     `,
     resolvers: {
       Query: {
+        /*
+         * Individual record needs to return just one row but
+         * `selectGraphQLResultFromTable` always returns an array; so the
+         * resolver is responsible for turning the array into a single record.
+         */
         randomUser: async (_query, args, context, resolveInfo) => {
           // Remember: resolveInfo.graphile.selectGraphQLResultFromTable is where the PostGraphile
           // look-ahead magic happens!